KodyPay/kody-clientsdk-python/README.md

 - `terminal_id` - the serial number of the terminal that will process the payment request.
 This number is returned by the [list of terminals request](#get-list-of-terminals), or can be found on the back label of the hardware.
 - `amount` - amount as a 2.dp decimal number, such as `"1.00"`
 - `show_tips` - (optional) whether to show (true) or hide (false) the tip options.
 Default is (false)
+- `payment_method` - (optional) Enable it to go straight to QR scanning or payment screen
+- `payment_method_type` - Payment method type: ALIPAY, WECHAT
+- `token` - (optional) With the token present QR scanning is skipped and goes straight to the payment screen.
+- `activate_qr_code_scanner` - (optional) Flag to activate the terminal camera to scan the customer's QR Code (true), or display the payment method type QR Code for the user to scan (false, default).
 #### PayResponse : Payment Response

 ````python